codingforeveryone/READMEs/contribution-workflow.md

 The process used is called [Feature Branch Workflow](https://www.atlassian.com/git/tutorials/comparing-workflows/feature-branch-workflow).
 The basic concept of this workflow is that every change is treated as a new "feature" and made on a branch dedicated to that change.
 Once the change is ready a [pull request](https://help.github.com/articles/using-pull-requests/) is raised.
 This pull request will be checked by another person and then merged into the master branch.
-After merging the branch is deleted.
+After merging, the branch is deleted.

 While you could do all your editing and branch creation using the GitHib online interface, it is easier in the long run to keep a copy of the repository on you local machine, and work on it there.
 This entails setting up Git and learning to use the command line interface.

 ##Setting up a local repository

-Before working with the READMEs repository we should install git and clone the repository to our local directory.
+Before working with the READMEs repository we should install Git and clone the repository to our local directory.
 Refer to [Git Basics]((http://codingforeveryone.foundersandcoders.org/programmer-skills/git-basics.html#installing-git-on-mac)) for instructions on how to install Git (and glance over the [cheat sheet](http://codingforeveryone.foundersandcoders.org/programmer-skills/git-basics.html#cheat-sheet) while you're there).
 Be aware that most beginners' guides to setting up Git out on the web assume that you will be making contributions via a fork. **In this workflow though we don't use forks (remote copies of the repository) but simply branches.**

 Setting up Git without a fork is simpler.
 All you need to do is clone the remote repository: